-The following table sets forth certain information concerning cash and non-cash compensation earned by the non-employee members of our board of directors in 2020.
-The compensation paid to Mr. Graeff, our President and Chief Executive Officer is described below under "Executive Compensation."
+The following table sets forth certain information concerning cash and non-cash compensation earned by the non-employee members of our board of directors in 2021.
+The compensation paid to Mr. Graeff, our President and Chief Executive Officer, is described below under "Executive Compensation."
 Mr. Graeff does not receive any additional compensation for his service as a director.

-Fees Earned or Paid in Cash Stock Awards Total
+Name Fees Earned or Paid in Cash (1)(2)(\$) Stock Awards (3)(4)(\$) Total (\$)

-Name (1)(2)(\$) (3)(4)(\$) (\$)

-John B. Williamson, III 16,431 16,431

-Richard W. Roedel 66,500 62,500 129,000
+Richard W. Roedel 78,750 62,500 141,250

-Michael W. Wise 16,431 16,431

-Donald Pastor 52,500 37,500 90,000

-Gary Spiegel 45,500 37,500 83,000
+Gary Spiegel 55,500 37,500 93,000

-Warren B. Phelps, III 52,500 37,500 90,000
+Warren B. Phelps, III 55,500 37,500 93,000

 N. Leigh Anderson 45,500 37,500 83,000

-Mary Beth Vitale 45,500 37,500 83,000
+Mary Beth Vitale 53,000 37,500 90,500

+Donald Pastor 16,431 16,431

+Pamela Coe 29,069 37,500 66,569

-(1) Represents the annual cash retainer for board and, as applicable, committee service for 2020.
-Mr. Roedel, who served as chairman of the Nominating and Governance Committee during 2020, elected to forego any compensation for serving in such role.
+(1) Represents the annual cash retainer for board and, as applicable, committee service for 2021.

-(2) During 2020, our non-employee directors had the option to receive some or all of their cash retainers for board and committee service in stock units pursuant to our non-employee directors' deferred compensation plan.
-These stock units are convertible into shares of our common stock on a one-for-one basis upon specified events.
-Mr. Williamson received an aggregate of 1,982 stock units in lieu of his cash payments for his service on the board of directors with an aggregate grant date fair value of \$13,542 for the first and second quarters, as well as an aggregate of 422 stock units in lieu of his cash payments for his service as a member of the Audit Committee and a member of the Nominating and Governance Committee for the first and second quarters of 2020 with an aggregate grant date fair value of \$2,889.
-Mr. Phelps received an aggregate of 6,040 stock units in lieu of his cash payments for his service on the board of directors with an aggregate grant date fair value of \$37,500, as well as an aggregate of 2,416 stock units in lieu of his cash payments for his service as the Chairman of our Audit Committee and as a member of the Compensation Committee, with an aggregate grant date fair value of \$15,000.
-Mr. Roedel received an aggregate of 10,067 stock units in lieu of his cash payments for his service as chairman of the board of directors with an aggregate grant date fair value of \$62,500, as well as an aggregate of 644 stock units in lieu of his cash payments for his service as a member of our Compensation Committee with an aggregate grant date fair value of \$4,000.
-Ms. Vitale received an aggregate of 6,040 stock units in lieu of cash payments for her service on the board of directors with an aggregate grant date fair value of \$37,500, as well as an aggregate of 1,288 stock units in lieu of her cash payments for her service as a member of our Audit Committee and a member of the Nominating and Governance Committee, with an aggregate grant date fair value of \$8,000.
+(2) During 2021, our non-employee directors had the option to receive some or all of their cash retainers for board and committee service in deferred stock units pursuant to our non-employee directors' deferred compensation plan.
+These deferred stock units are convertible into shares of our common stock on a one-for-one basis upon specified events.
+Mr. Roedel received an aggregate of 6,203 deferred stock units in lieu of his cash payments for his service as chair of the board of directors with an aggregate grant date fair value of \$62,500, as well as an aggregate of 1,594 deferred stock units in lieu of his cash payments for his service as chair of our Risk Committee, a member of our Compensation Committee and a member of our Nominating and Governance Committee with an aggregate grant date fair value of \$16,250.
+Mr. Phelps received an aggregate of 3,722 deferred stock units in lieu of his cash payments for his service on the board of directors with an aggregate grant date fair value of \$37,500, as well as an aggregate of 1,779 deferred stock units in lieu of his cash payments for his service as the Chair of our Audit Committee, as a member of the Compensation Committee and as a member of the Risk Committee, with an aggregate grant date fair value of \$18,000.
+Ms. Vitale received an aggregate of 3,722 deferred stock units in lieu of cash payments for her service on the board of directors with an aggregate grant date fair value of \$37,500, as well as an aggregate of 1,548 deferred stock units in lieu of her cash payments for her service as Chair of our Nominating and Governance Committee, as a member of the Audit Committee and as a member of the Risk Committee, with an aggregate grant date fair value of \$15,500.
+Ms. Coe received an aggregate of 2,331 deferred stock units in lieu of her cash payments for her service on the board of directors with an aggregate grant date fair value of \$23,958 for a portion of the second quarter and the third and fourth quarters of 2021, as well as an aggregate of 497 deferred stock units in lieu of her cash payments for her service as a member of the Audit Committee and a member of the Nominating and Governance Committee for a portion of the second quarter and the third and fourth quarters with an aggregate grant date fair value of \$5,111.

-As of December 31, 2020, our non-employee directors held the following equity awards:
+3) As of December 31, 2021, our non-employee directors held the following equity awards: